Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Cover the bowl with plastic wrap and chill in the refrigerator for 30 minutes to 1 hour.

-• Place the baking tray into the freezer for a minimum of 1 hour to allow the bars to get really firm.
+• Place the baking trays into the freezer for a minimum of 1-2 hours to allow the bars to get really firm.
+This will allow them to stand up to the heat of the melted chocolate.

 • Once your Almond Joy bars have hardened in the freezer, you will want to melt your milk chocolate.

-• To a microwave-safe bowl, add the milk chocolate chips and shortening.
+• To a microwave-safe bowl, add half of the semi-sweet chocolate chips and half of the vegetable oil.
 Heat in 30-second increments, stirring between, until the chocolate is melted and smooth.
-If you have a melt option on your microwave, you can follow your manufacturer’s instructions.

 • Dip one frozen Almond Joy bar at a time into the melted chocolate.
 You can use a spoon to fully coat the top of the candy with melted chocolate.